-nation shall not lift up sword against nation - God's action among the nations will result in peace.
+NATIONS WILL NOT TAKE UP SWORD AGAINST NATION - God's action among the nations will result in peace.
 They will develop a new lifestyle in international as well as interpersonal relationships.
 The Lord will become the judge in how they interact.
 Not by their own barbaric tools of war, but by God's refreshing, forgiving Spirit, through the teaching of the Word of Christ, they will seek reconciliation.
 (Concordia Pulpit Resources - Volume 6, Part 1)